-- Fall Marching Band must include KINE 1116 or 1136. - Recital Attendance class is mandatory with attendance at 10-15 department sponsored recitals/concerts per semester.
+- Recital Attendance class is mandatory with attendance at 10-15 department sponsored recitals/concerts per semester.
 Music majors are required to perform solos for the class twice per semester.
 This is documentation for such attendance that is required by an upper division college/university for all Music Majors. - A score of 70 is required on the Music Theory Placement Test in order to begin the Music Theory sequence.
-Students who do not pass the Music Theory Placement Test should enroll in Music Fundamentals (MUSI 1301 followed by MUSI 1302) in order to prepare for the Music Theory and Ear Training/Sightreading sequence. - The above courses should transfer as a block according to the Music Field of Study as mandated by the Texas Higher Education Coordinating Board in 2000.
+Students who do not pass the Music Theory Placement Test should enroll in Music Fundamentals (MUSI 1301 followed by MUSI 1302) in order to prepare for the Music Theory and Ear Training/Sightreading sequence. - Ear Training/Sightreading sequence.

+The above courses should transfer as a block according to the Music Field of Study as mandated by the Texas Higher Education Coordinating Board in 2000.
 The receiving institution should be contacted upon admission to TVCC to guarantee all requirements.
 If there are any problems with transfer, refer to www.thecb.state.tx.us/ctc/ip/core11_00/index.htm